Visa name

 How much income do I need for the Spain digital nomad visa?

-The Digital Nomad Visa (Visado de Teletrabajador Internacional) requires approximately 2,646 EUR monthly (about $2,900 per month in USD equivalent).
-This threshold is set by Spain's government and is updated periodically — always verify the current figure with the official source before applying.
-Income must typically be demonstrated with 3-12 months of bank statements or pay stubs, depending on the consulate.
+The Digital Nomad Visa (Visado de Teletrabajador Internacional) asks for roughly 2,646 EUR monthly (about $2,900 per month in USD).
+Spain's government reviews this number periodically, so always confirm it with the official source before applying.
+You will usually need to prove the income with 3-12 months of bank statements or pay stubs, depending on which consulate you work with.

 How long can I stay in Spain on this visa?

 Duration: 1 year initial (from consulate) or 3 years (if applied from inside Spain), renewable up to 5 years total.
-The visa counts toward permanent residency — you can typically apply for permanent residency after 5 years of legal stay.
+Time on this visa counts toward permanent residency — after five years of legal stay, you can typically apply for a PR card.

 Do I have to pay Spain income tax as a digital nomad?